Chung-Yun/Education-Platform/LineBot/tutorial.md

 ### The Code
-There are three [examples](line-bot-sdk-python/examples/) on the GitHub repo, line/line-bot-sdk-python, when I write this note.
+There are three [examples](line-bot-sdk-python/examples/) on the GitHub repository, line/line-bot-sdk-python, when I write this note.
 I started from downloading one of them and make changes to it.

-Here is an minimalist example of an echo bot.
-In a file *app<i></i>.py*, we can write:
+Here is an minimalist example of an echo bot that repeat whatever it receives as a message.
+We create a file named *app<i></i>.py*, which is the main file of the application.
+Inside, we can write:

 ##### app<i></i>.py
 ```python=